YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 What are the three columns?

 We can use the options to suppress certain columns.
-Play with the three options `-1`, `-2` and `-3`.
+Play with the three options `-1`, `-2` and `-3` and try to figure out what's going on.
 You can also combine the options into `-12`, `-13` and `-23`.
-And so, back to the original problem, how to get the lines common to both `AfricanCountriesA` and `AfricanCountriesB`?
+Back to the original problem, how to get the lines common to both `AfricanCountriesA` and `AfricanCountriesB`?

 <details>
   <summary><b><u>Hint</u></b></summary>